hyperfield/pyappexec/README.md

 - Launches the target Python entry point after the environment is ready, with stdout/stderr feedback in the terminal.
 - Allows per-platform INI sections so Windows, macOS, and Linux can point at platform-specific scripts, download URLs, and tooling.
 - Accepts optional command-line arguments and environment overrides from the INI so you can tailor the launched Python process without rebuilding.
+- Ships with an optional Qt6 front-end that surfaces progress, embedded terminal output, and error dialogs; fall back to CLI mode with a single flag.
 - Embeds helper Python scripts via GLib resources so the launcher has zero runtime script dependencies.

 ## How It Works